CdecPGL/PlanetaMatchMaker/Documents/server_message_api.md

 # Server Message API

-Message is fixed size data to communicate between server and client.
+Message is fixed size binary data to communicate between server and client.

 There are three types of message.